 Jeremiah 15:7 “And I will fan them with a fan in the gates of the land; I will bereave [them] of children, I will destroy my people, [since] they return not from their ways.”

 Either of their own land, the land of Judea.
-And so the Septuagint version, “in the gates of my people”; alluding to the custom of winnowing corn in open places.
-And by fanning is meant the dispersion of the Jews, and their being carried captive out of their own land into other countries.
-Or of the land of the enemy, into their cities, as the Targum paraphrases it.
+And so the Septuagint version states, “in the gates of my people”; alluding to the custom of winnowing corn in open places.
+And by fanning is meant the dispersion of the Jews, and their being carried captive out of their own land into other countries; or of the land of the enemy, into their cities, as the Targum paraphrases it.
 Gates being put for them frequently.
-Whither they should be scattered by the fan of the Lord; for what was done by the enemy, as an instrument, is ascribed to him.
+Whither they should be scattered by the fan of the LORD; for what was done by the enemy, as an instrument, is ascribed to Him.

 “Yet they return not from their ways”: Though fanned with the fan of affliction, bereaved of their children, and threatened with destruction.
 It expresses their obstinate continuance in their evil ways, and the reason of God’s dealing with them as above.

-Bereave in the Scripture above means miscarry or abortion.
-This just means that a woman with a child will miscarry that child because of the terrible hardships of war.
+“Bereave” in the Scripture above means miscarry or abortion.
+This just means that a woman with child will miscarry because of the terrible hardships of war.
 When you fan a fire, you make it hotter.
-God causes this to become worse, because of their sin.
+God causes their calamities to become worse, because of their sins.

 Jeremiah 15:8 “Their widows are increased to me above the sand of the seas: I have brought upon them against the mother of the young men a spoiler at noonday: I have caused [him] to fall upon it suddenly, and terrors upon the city.”